leegould/GotoTab/README.rst

 Description
 -----------
-Let's you open tabs tab number # counting from the left in Sublime Text 2.
+Lets you open tabs tab number # counting from the left in Sublime Text 2.
 See: http://www.sublimetext.com/

 Package Installation
 --------------------